terreng/simple-web-server/www/src/docs/custom scripts.md

 Change `key` to a random string of numbers and letters Do not change `type`

-<h2>Adding key verification to the .js file</h2>
+## Adding key verification to the .js file

-<p>Add the following line to your htaccess file</p>
+Add the following line to your swsaccess file

 ```
 postKey = 'wa4e76yhefy54t4a'
 ```
-Change `wa4e76yhefy54t4a` to the value of the key that you had inputed into the htaccess file The start of the line (`postKey = `) MUST STAY THE SAME (case sensitive).
+Change `wa4e76yhefy54t4a` to the value of the key that you had inputed into the swsaccess file The start of the line (`postKey = `) MUST STAY THE SAME (case sensitive).
 The server does not check for a set variable, but it will scan the file for the text `postKey`
 THIS LINE MUST BE ITS OWN LINE!!
 You CANNOT combine multiple lines of code with `;` Indenting this line may cause for the server to not find this line and in result, the code will not be executed